Braves vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jared Shuster is starting for the Atlanta Braves on Saturday against Joey Meneses and the Washington Nationals.
-First pitch is at 4:10 PM ET at Truist Park.
+Ozzie Albies and the Atlanta Braves square off against Joey Meneses and the Washington Nationals on Sunday at 1:35 PM ET, in the final of a three-game series at Truist Park.

-The favored Braves have -185 moneyline odds against the underdog Nationals, who are listed at +150.
-A 10-run total is listed for the matchup.
+Bookmakers list the Braves as -275 moneyline favorites, while giving the underdog Nationals +220 moneyline odds.
+Atlanta is the favorite on the run line (-2.5 with +110 odds).
+The over/under is 9.5 runs for the contest (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.